 To explore the more far-flung beaches of the popular Lido island, hire a bicycle from Lido on Bike (Gran Viale Santa Maria Elizabetta, 21b) and cycle to the tiny borgo of Malamocco, which has its own little square, church and bridge.
 As the one-time home of the Duke of Venice it has an illustrious past, but today it’s simply a gorgeous and peaceful mini-Venice.

-Venice is legendary for its highly skilled artisans, who create everything from jewellery to paper to slippers, many employing centuries-old techniques that are still in use today.
+Venice is famous for its highly skilled artisans, who create everything from jewellery to paper to slippers, many employing centuries-old techniques that are still in use today.
 Murano glass, for example, has been made on the Venetian island of the same name since the 10th century, while the lace industry on Burano can be traced back to the 1500s.
 Try the Murano Glass and Burano shore excursion

 The handmade slippers sold at Pied à Terre (Sotoportego degli Oresi, 60) are particularly special.
 Called furlane, they date back to the post-war years when they were made from old bike tires (which, conveniently for gondoliers, were non-slip and didn’t damage the boats’ paint) hessian and recycled dresses in cotton, brocades and velvet.
 The modern versions are mostly still made from recycled materials, but don’t be put off – this is stylish Italian footwear at its most comfortable.